How to make time lapse video with a smartphone. A quick guide

 How many images you should take for making a timelapse depends on different factors like the number of frames per second, speed, and how long in seconds, minutes, or hours the video must become.

-If you shoot at 30 frames per second (fps), you will need 30 images for 1 second of footage.
-For 10 seconds, you will need 300 photos, 60 seconds (one minute) equals 1800 pictures.
+If you shoot at 30 frames per second (fps), you will need 30 images for 1 second of footage to create a timelapse with your phone.
+So for 10 seconds, you will need 300 photos, 60 seconds (one minute) equals 1800 pictures.

 What is the best interval for a timelapse?

 Once you have chosen the number of frames per second, you will need an interval to shoot the images.
-It depends on how quick the video must be, how fast objects are moving, and whether or not the foreground and background are moving.
+Again, it depends on how quick the video must be, how fast objects are moving, and whether or not the foreground and background are moving.

 The slower the object, the larger the interval to create an impressive timelapse.
 Moving clouds need a bigger interval, like 4 to 7 seconds, and driving cars need a smaller interval, like 0,5 seconds.